gw-ospo/curioss-patterns/Event-Tabling.md

 ## Feature two interactive activities once you give students a brief introduction to open source:

-* Open Source vs. Proprietary Matching Game: Visitors matched logos of different companies, platforms, and apps—ranging from Python to TikTok—and guessed which ones use open-source models and which are closed-source.
+* Open Source vs. Proprietary Matching Game (Activity 1): Visitors matched logos of different companies, platforms, and apps—ranging from Python to TikTok—and guessed which ones use open-source models and which are closed-source.
 This activity highlighted how often open source models are a part of daily life, even when people may not realize it.
 This activity inspired some great conversations about the importance of open source and how it impacts society.
 Open source platforms to include (R, Drupal, WordPress, Linux, Python, Open Street Map, React, Bluesky, Docker, Gimp, Android, Jupyter).
 Proprietary platforms to include (ChatGPT, Gmail, Facebook, TikTok, X, GitHub, Slack, Adobe, WhatsApp, MailChimp)
 * Open Source Art Contribution (Activity 2): Provide students with an opportunity to showcase their creativity by creating artwork and participating in their first open source contribution on GitHub.
-Allow participants to draw something on a piece of paper and submit their work to our [open source art repo] (https://github.com/gw-ospo/open-source-workshop).
+Allow participants to draw something on a piece of paper and submit their work to our [open source art repo](https://github.com/gw-ospo/open-source-workshop).
 Staff will demonstrate to students how to upload their artwork to GitHub.
-Walk them through the process and watch them see their masterpieces uploaded live as part of a [collaborative open source art collection] (https://gw-ospo.github.io/open-source-workshop/).
+Walk them through the process and watch them see their masterpieces uploaded live as part of a [collaborative open source art collection](https://gw-ospo.github.io/open-source-workshop/).
 These activities demonstrate to students that they used open sources platforms, and the power of sharing their work through open source.

 # Resulting Context: